Furnace blower motors and condensing fan motors Amp draw are checked to see if they are Over-Amping or, in some cases, Under-Amping.

 Multimeters that don’t have what is called an Amp-Clamp which use the leads from the meter set in the circuit to measure Amps.

 Be sure your meter is set up to handle the voltage and Amps required before doing this, or it is possible to burn up your meter and possibly be shocked.

-How To Measure the Amps a Motor is Using
+How To Measure the Amps an HVAC Motor Is Pulling